Banking in Taiwan

 Where can a foreigner open a bank account in Taiwan?

 Almost all banks in Taiwan allow foreigners to open savings accounts.
-For a list of some of the

 What time are the banks open in Taiwan?